 Content You’re Proud Of

-This is where you show your subscribers the work that you’re proud off.
+This is where you show your subscribers the work that you’re proud of.
 Whether it is the latest projects you’ve finished, case studies or your company news.
 It doesn’t always have to be serious stuff either.
 The goal here is to make your email audience feel special and exclusive.

-Content You Want to be Shared
+Content You Want to Be Shared

 Do you spend a lot of time looking for news to see what’s new in your industry or just generally cool stuff on the internet?
 If the content is relevant to your business, it could also be relevant to your subscribers.
-Be a curator your users and feed the latest news and insights from your industry with your own opinion or slant.
+Be a curator of your users and feed the latest news and insights from your industry with your own opinion or slant.

 Content You Already Have

 Does your business already have tonnes of content created?
 It doesn’t matter whether this content is in a form of a blog post, infographic or even your business’ showreel.
 Send it to your subscribers and let them check it out.
 Together Digital writes blog posts every week.
 The following week, we use the newsletter to showcase our latest digital marketing tips and tricks.
 If you’re interested in seeing what it looks like, subscribe here.

 Your users took the time to sign up so it’s always a good idea to give them something back.
 Make them feel special by offering exclusive discounts, invitations to events, giving them ‘First-to-know’ info, or competitions.
 Don’t give your subscribers a reason to unsubscribe.

 Other Things to Keep in Mind